Surrounding Code Fragments with Templates

 Surround templates are used to quickly enclose an expression, a single statement, or an arbitrary block of code with

 try...catch or other code constructs.
-As the template expands, JetBrains Rider intelligently reformats the code, adjusts the selection, and/or repositions the caret in the end so that you could continue typing from a handy position.
+As the template expands, JetBrains Rider intelligently reformats the code, adjusts the selection, and/or repositions the caret at the end so that you could continue typing from a handy position.

 To apply a surround template